CSR/SustainabilityCSR ・ Sustainability

 -

-Regarding risks related to climate change, the TCFD Disclosure Project Team, based on consultant advice, is selecting risks across the entire group, evaluating the financial impact amounts they may have, and considering necessary countermeasures.
+Regarding risks related to climate change, the TCFD Disclosure PT, based on consultant advice, is selecting risks across the entire group, evaluating the financial impact amounts they may have, and considering necessary countermeasures.

-Regarding critical climate change-related risks that are high priority or have a significant impact on our group, the TCFD Disclosure Project Team collaborates with the Sustainability Project Team to report to the Sustainability Committee.
+Regarding critical climate change-related risks that are high priority or have a significant impact on our group, the TCFD Disclosure PT collaborates with the Sustainability PT to report to the Sustainability Committee.
 The Sustainability Committee deliberates on the response and reports to the Board of Directors.

 -